-After breakfast you continue south to M’hamid, the end of the paved road and the dunes of Erg Lihoudi.
+After breakfast, you continue south to M’hamid, the end of the paved road and the dunes of Erg Lihoudi.
 In the afternoon, there is the departure for the Erg Chagaga dunes (300m) with 60km of off-road.
 This route passes different features of the desert; “erg”, ‘hammada’, oases.
 These dunes are far away from civilization, in the desert proper …… and the silence and the expanse of the sand are overwhelming.
-Dinner and a night’s sleep are in a bivouac of nomad tents.

 After breakfast we drive another 90 km across the Sahara over the stony desert, “reg” and “hammada” and across the now dried-up Lake Iriqui.
 In the middle of this lake, we can search for fossils.
 At the edge of the desert at Foum Zguid, we turn west along the edge of the desert along the asphalted road to Tata which few people visit.
 This is the old Algeria to Zagora caravan route and passes oases and the Jebel Bani Mountains, which later give way to the Anti Atlas.
 In Tata is it worth visiting the Kasbah and the small museum!